 Real Estate Glossary

-There are 24 names in this directory beginning with the letter P.
+There are currently 24 names in this directory beginning with the letter P.

 A payment that is not sufficient to cover the scheduled monthly payment on a mortgage loan.